 My two Gen Z daughters tell me they will never approve of AI art.

 In their view, art should be made by people not computers.
-To which, I agree.
-But, some kinds of art are made by people using computers.
+To which, I agree, with one controversial caveat: some kinds of art are made by people using computers.

 The way I see it, a computer is an innovation, like the printing press and the camera and the ball point pen.
 It’s just one of the ways to make art.
 You don’t have to like it.
-It didn’t replace the fine arts: painting, drawing, ballet… but it did become a too to help you get your work done a lot faster if you work in advertising.
+It will never replace the fine arts: painting, drawing, ballet, opera, but it did become an indispensable tool to help you get your work done a lot faster if you work in advertising.

 Along the way there has been the outraged and existentially threatened establishment who objected to the crass and unworthy innovations putting them out of a job.
-With cameras you can make a portrait in one click of the shutter - what is that next to a master painter?
-The first professional photographers were women because it wasn’t considered “real” art.
+But this is familiar, when the camera was invented suddenly you could make a portrait in one click of the shutter - what is that next to a master painter?
+So the camera was originally scorned by the portraiture establishment and this created opportunity: some of the first professional photographers were women because it wasn’t considered “real” art.

-Now we are in the era of Generative AI, and like it or not, it’s a huge driver of our economy and the biggest change in how we (designers, creative people) work since the personal computer.
-And people are worried!
+Now we are in the era of Generative AI, and like it or not, it’s a huge driver of our economy and the biggest change in how we (designers, creative people) work since the personal computer was invented.
+And people are rightfully worried.
 Does this mean the art is no longer made by us?
-Have we crossed a threshold that removes human effort from the making process now that AI puts art making in the hands of anybody?
+Have we crossed a threshold that removes human effort from the making process now that AI puts art-making in the hands of anybody?

 I think that is the heart of the problem that our culture is struggling with.
 To some, the very existence of generative AI is five-alarm existential threat.
 My brother, a musician and songwriter with a 30-year loyal following, looses fans by just suggesting he MIGHT use AI video in his music videos.
-It’s extremely political now.
-AI servers are polluting the environment and bringing an end to gainful employment for all beings.
+Maybe that will change sometime in the future, but it’s political now.
+The fear is, AI servers are polluting the environment and bringing an end to gainful employment for all beings.
 It’s ending democracy and capitalism at the same time.
-My daughters truly believe it is evil.
-People are doxed if their Substack posts display a trace of AI intervention.
-Scary!

-Yes there is a lot of crappy AI ads all over the socialsphere, but there is also some good stuff here and there.
+There are a lot of easy-to-spot bad AI ads all over the social sphere, but there is also some interesting work out there with high craft and intelligence.
 I’m obsessed with the work of AI Video artist Kelly Boesch.
 I’ve been following her on YouTube and other platforms for a few months and her hypnotic AI creations that blend surreal imagery with true vibes, are unmistakable.
-She has an ownable style and her creations take AI to a level of surreal art, inspired by Salvadore Dali, and she achieves what I think is the true interesting promise of generative AI: making art that is beautiful, not trying to be real, not trying to fool anyone, but its what it is.
+She has an own-able style and her creations take AI to a level of surreal art, inspired by Salvadore Dali, and she achieves what I think is the true interesting promise of generative AI: making art that is beautiful, not trying to be real, not trying to fool anyone, but it is what it is.
 Generative AI.
 Unapologetically.

 I found an interview where she described her process: with finely-honed prompts she generates imagery with Midjourney, then brings it to life as a video clip and edits it with her original AI-generated songs.